Chateau Ste. Michelle: History

 Chateau Ste.
 Michelle is the oldest winery in Washington state.
 It was founded as the American Wine Company, a 1954 merger of the National Wine Company (NAWICO), founded in 1934, and the Pomerelle Wine Company.
 (For years, there was a large neon sign advertising NAWICO in Seattle's Wallingford neighborhood.)
 The French-style chateau is located on 118 acre of land with mature trees that once belonged to lumber baron Frederick Stimson, who used it as a hunting retreat and rural working farm called the Hollywood Farm.
-The property was added to the National Register of Historic Places in 1978.
+Chateau Ste.
+Michelle acquired the property in 1976; it was added to the National Register of Historic Places in 1978.

 Over the years, many Washington winemakers have gotten their start working for Chateau Ste.
 Michelle, these include Kay Simon of Chinook Wines, which she co-founded with her husband Clay Mackey who also worked as a vineyard manager for Chateau Ste.
 Michelle.

+Ste.
+Michelle Wine Estates was sold to Sycamore Partners, a private equity firm, in 2021 for $1.2 billion.
+Under their new ownership, the company moved its wine production out of the Woodinville property, which it briefly put up for sale in 2022 before cancelling plans.
+In 2024, Chateau Ste.
+Michelle proposed a redevelopment of its Woodinville property that would include 90 single-family homes, a 120-room hotel, a new music venue, and stores.
+The redevelopment would require a revised zoning designation, which remains industrial use, from the city government.
+The music venue is planned to accommodate up to 5,800 total spectators, including 4,300 in seats, and would require an additional 1,322 parking stalls.

 Wines

 Chateau Ste.
-Michelle produces over 8,000,000 cases of Riesling wine per year.
+Michelle produces over 600,000 cases of Riesling wine per year.
 The winery owns several estate vineyards in Eastern Washington including the Canoe Ridge vineyard in the Horse Heaven Hills AVA, the Cold Creek vineyard and Indian Wells vineyards in the Columbia Valley AVA.

 With the 2022 harvest, Chateau Ste.
 Michelle moved its white wine production from Woodinville to its facilities in eastern Washington to reduce freight trips and use of diesel fuel.